This is a review of the Callaway Apex DCB 21 iron.

 The stock steel shaft is the True Temper Elevate ETS (85g), and the stock graphite shaft is the UST Recoil DART (65g).
 The stock grip is the Golf Pride ZGRIP Soft.

 There are a ton of different grips and custom shafts to choose from.
 You can also customize your lie angles and lofts.

 If you’re interested, full information on shafts, grips and other customizations can be found on the Callaway website.

 Below are the specs of the Apex DCB 21 irons.
 Click or zoom to enlarge.
-Note the weaker 4-9 iron lofts compared to the standard Apex 21.
+Note the slightly stronger 4-9 iron lofts compared to the standard Apex 21.

 How do the irons perform?

 While the standard Apex 21 generates fairly low spin as it is, I find the Apex DCB 21 to produce even lower spin.
 This was my experience, but I suspect that golfers may see different spin numbers depending on their individual swing and how they impact the ball.

 Low spin isn’t strictly a good thing (manufacturers are even starting to move away from “ultra low-spin” drivers based on Tour feedback), because you need high enough trajectories to control shots into greens.

 However, compensating for this is a naturally higher ball flight, which is a little surprising considering the stronger lofts.
 But in this case, the deeper CG position really helps to compensate.